SMooGPT: Stylized Motion Generation using Large Language Models: Introduction

 Building upon these insights, we propose \name, a fine-tuned LLM, to solve the stylized motion generation problem following a novel reasoning-composition-generation methodology.
 The core of our method is to harness the reasoning capabilities of LLMs to translate the desired motion content and style into body-part texts, which are then used to generate the desired motion.
 Specifically, given the motion content and style represented as motion sequences or texts, \name is first instructed to reason out the corresponding body-part texts for each of them, acting as a motion reasoner.
 Next, instead of directly combining body-part texts from the content and style, which might potentially cause conflict, \name is further instructed to compose the two sets of body-part texts into unified and conflict-free body-part texts that respect both the content and the style, acting as a composer.
 Finally, given the composed body-part texts, \name is instructed to generate the expected stylized motion, acting as a motion generator.
 To enable the versatile abilities, we have fine-tuned an LLM with pre- and post-training stages on curated datasets derived from HumanML3D~\cite{Guo_2022_CVPR} and 100STYLE~\cite{mason2022local}.
-The goal of pre-training is to bridge the text and motion modalities, enabling motion understanding and reasoning \rev{in text domain}, while the post-training is to enable composition and generation.
-By leveraging the strong understanding and reasoning capabilities of LLMs within the body-part text domain, our approach effectively resolves conflicts between motion content and style, and demonstrates a certain degree of generalization to new styles and contents - challenges that remain difficult for state-of-the-art methods at present.
+The goal of pre-training is to bridge the text and motion modalities, enabling motion understanding and reasoning \rev{in the text domain}, while the post-training is to enable composition and generation. \rev{Furthermore, a lightweight diffusion head is leveraged to resolve inconsistencies between independent body-part motions, ensuring a harmonized and coordinated final stylized motion. } By leveraging the understanding and reasoning capabilities of LLMs within the \emph{body-part text domain}, our approach effectively resolves conflicts between motion content and style, and demonstrates a certain degree of generalization to new styles and contents - challenges that remain difficult for state-of-the-art methods at present.

 We compare our approach on HumanML3D~\cite{Guo_2022_CVPR} and 100STYLE~\cite{mason2022local} benchmarks against SoTA methods, achieving superior performance, especially on the pure text-driven setting.
 Extensive qualitative experiments, ablation studies, and discussions validate our approach's effectiveness and scalability.
 A further user evaluation also demonstrates our advantages.
 Additionally, by operating within the body part-based textual domain, our approach supports not only fine-grained control over body parts but also highly flexible and versatile stylized motion generation, where motion sequences and text descriptions can serve interchangeably as content or style inputs, enabling a wide range of applications.